ReadyTalk/cukefarm/README.md

 ## `transform` Object

 The `transform` object contains functions to transform strings that were captured by Step Names into other data types to be used in the Step Definition.

+## Custom Transforms

+All functions provided by the `transform` object are also provided as custom transforms so that they can be direcly applied to capture groups when using Cucumber Expressions.

 ## `elementHelper` Object